 Android 5.0 Lollipop comes with yet another interface design tweak, this time coming with the name "Material Design."
 The design language builds heavily on some of the interface experimentation Google has done with Google Now, leveraging the "card" metaphor throughout the Lollipop interface.
 Cards of various colors and sizes appear throughout the system, with different colors and shadows providing a feeling of depth in the interface.
 Apps can respond to touch with different shadows and ripple effects to make the interface feel as though it is being manipulated directly by users, and bold new colors palettes give apps distinctive personalities.
 Animations are supposed to reflect user interaction, not just happen at random.

-Under the hood in Android Lollipop are dozens of new features and over 5000 new APIs that developers can plug into as well, as part of Android API level 21.
+Under the hood in Lollipop are dozens of new features and over 5000 new APIs that developers can plug into as well, as part of Android API level 21.
 Things like new notification hooks to work with Android Wear, better control over battery with Project Volta and cross-platform compatibility with Chrome OS devices are huge pillars of Android Lollipop.

-The first builds of Android L were distributed to developers at Google I/O 2014 with factory images made available for both the Nexus 5 and Nexus 7, and will launch officially with the release of the Nexus 6 phone and Nexus 9 tablet in the beginning of November, 2014.
+The first builds of Android L were distributed to developers at Google I/O 2014 with factory images made available for both the Nexus 5 and Nexus 7, and then launched officially with the release of the Nexus 6 phone and Nexus 9 tablet in the beginning of November, 2014.

 In March 2015 Google unveiled Android 5.1, an updated version of Lollipop.
 Android 5.1 includes performance and stability updates, multiple SIM card support, HD voice calling and "Device Protection," which secures lost or stolen devices against factory resets.
 Android 5.1 also brings the platform up to API level 22, including new APIs to let developers work with dual-SIM devices, and APIs to let carriers control provisioning and other cellular services through apps on Google Play.